AaronChatrath/Twitter-Keyword-ETL/README.md

 Now create a cluster and also create a topic.
 In this instance, "TwitterTweets" will be the topic.
 <br/>
 <br/>
-You also run the producer.py and the connect.py, one after the other.
+You can now run the producer.py and the connect.py, one after the other.